 Ms. Howard, a former radio news reporter, lawyer and PR professional, formed CAPS in 1990.
 The nonprofit became a 501(c)(3) in 1992.
 As a result of CAPS’ efforts, Docktor Pet Centers, Inc., which refused to do business without the sale of puppies, filed for Chapter 7 bankruptcy in February 1993.

-Founded in 1992, the Companion Animal Protection Society (CAPS) is the only national nonprofit dedicated exclusively to protecting companion animals from cruelty in pet shop and puppy/kitten mills.
-CAPS addresses animal suffering through investigations, legislation, education, media relations, consumer assistance, and rescue.
+Founded in 1992, the Companion Animal Protection Society (CAPS) is the only national nonprofit dedicated exclusively to protecting companion animals from cruelty in pet shops and puppy/kitten mills.
+CAPS addresses animal suffering through investigations, outreach, legislation, legal advocacy, consumer assistance, rescue, and shelter reform.